masasam/emacs-easy-jekyll/README.md

 	:group 'easy-jekyll-faces)

-In order to generate link of image from image file directory under 'easy-jekyll-image-directory' directory, If you want to change image file directory.
+In order to generate link of image from image file directory under 'easy-jekyll-image-directory' directory, if you want to change image file directory.
 If not set the default image file directory will be 'images'.

 	(setq easy-jekyll-image-directory "img")